parthsompura/Informer/README.md

 ## <span id="resultslink">Results</span>

 We have updated the experiment results of all methods due to the change in data scaling.
-We are lucky that Informer gets performance improvement.
-Thank you @lk1983823 for reminding the data scaling in [issue 41](https://github.com/zhouhaoyi/Informer2020/issues/41).

 Besides, the experiment parameters of each data set are formated in the `.sh` files in the directory `./scripts/`.
 You can refer to these parameters for experiments, and you can also adjust the parameters to obtain better mse and mae results or draw better prediction figures.